ecmult_multi: Replace scratch space with malloc, use abcd cost model #1789

 nit: I think it'd be nice to document that _batch_size and _select may disagree on their choice of optimial algorithm.

 Since the enum covers exactly 14 values (0-13) and _select only returns valid values, this branch should be unreachable.
-If it ever runs, it likely means a bug in the selection logic, and silently falling back to TRIVIAL would make that very hard to notice.
-This would catch bugs in debug builds while keeping the fallback in production.
+If it ever runs, it likely means a bug, and silently falling back to TRIVIAL would make that very hard to notice.
+This would catch bugs in debug builds while keeping the fallback in the default build.

 The PR description acknowledges that test coverage is currently lower than before.
 Here's a list that might be helpful when adding tests back: